r0ry2/final_project-/README.md

 simulation of a Trading System consists of multiple services:
 - Zookeeper: A core program that Kafka needs to run (it manages the brokers).
 - Docker Compose → The foundation, which is the container in which we run everything.
-- Kafka → A streaming system Responsible for receiving data in real-time (Streaming).
+- Kafka → A streaming system Responsible for receiving data .
 - Anaconda → A Python programming environment (which can be used inside a container).

-3 Databases
+Each is independent and serves a different type of data:

-- Cassandra (SQL) → A distributed powerful NoSQL database for massive storage.
+- Cassandra (SQL) → A distributed powerful NoSQL database for storage.
 - PostgreSQL → A traditional SQL database.
 - InfluxDB Time-Series database for storing real-time data (e.g., currency prices every second).